 The Owner Payout menu is where you will record payouts sent to the owner.
 Statements and payouts are separate entities in the system.
 Each owner statement will typically have a corresponding payout (to pay the owner whatever is on the statement), but you don't have to do that.
 You can apply payments to different statements and for different amounts.

 You'll notice a corresponding PM Statements and PM Payouts section as well.
 These are similar to the Owner ones, only they create statements and payouts for the PM (you!).
 This is important because in a trust/escrow accounting model, the money flows first into the escrow bank account, not the PM's general operations bank account.
 Only then does the PM get paid, out of escrow, according to the commissions earned.
 Every time you prepare Owner Statements and Payouts, you'll also want to prepare PM Statements and Payouts so that you also get paid.

 Take a look at PM > Expenses.
 This is where you'll record items you paid for on behalf of the owner.
 Owner Statements take expenses into account and subtract (or add) money from the statement.
 It is assumed that "Expenses" are paid from the PM's general operations bank account, not from escrow.
 When the statements are calculated, money is moved from escrow back to (or away from) the owner and PM to reimburse those expenses.

-Lastly, take a look at our portal access feature.
-This allows you to give login access to other people (housekeepers, owners) who need to see guest or booking data.
-You can fine tune exactly what they see - from guest name to contact information, financial details, notes and more.
+Lastly, make sure to review the Team Access feature.
+This allows you to give login access to other people (e.g., housekeepers, owners, staff) who need to see guest or booking data.
+You can fine-tune exactly what they see - from guest names to contact information, financial details, notes, and more.